 The proposed new dwellings will provide a quality residential development that compliments the existing neighbourhood and amenity of the area.
+Residential units are located in the surrounding neighbourhood.

 The land is zoned R1 General Residential pursuant to Maitland LEP 2011.
-Dwelling Houses and subdivision are permissible uses in the R1 General Residential zone with the consent of Council.
+Dwelling House, multi dwelling housing and subdivision are permissible uses in the R1 General Residential zone with the consent of Council.
 The proposed development is consistent with the Council's objectives as contained within the LEP and the development principles contained within the Maitland Development Control Plan 2011.